Dallas investor reviewing rental property tax deductions with CPA at desk in 2026

 Why Protesting Your DCAD Appraisal is a "Must-Do" Every May

-In Dallas, May isn't just about the start of the heatwave; it’s protest season.
+In Dallas, May isn’t just about the start of the heatwave, it’s protest season.
 Around mid-April, the Dallas Central Appraisal District (DCAD) sends out those dreaded blue notices.
 As a savvy investor, you should almost always protest your valuation.

 The "Phantom Expense": Depreciation

-For example, if you bought a rental in Richardson for $450,000 and the land value is $100,000, you have a $350,000 basis to depreciate.
-That’s roughly $12,727 in annual deductions just for owning the building.
+For example, if you bought a rental in Richardson for $450,000 and the land value is $100,000, you have a $350,000 depreciable basis.
+That’s roughly $12,727 in annual deductions just for owning the building, no additional out-of-pocket cost required.

 Deducting the "Hidden" Costs of Being a Dallas Landlord

-The SALT Cap Update
+The SALT Cap Update for 2026

 How AG Freideman Helps Dallas Investors